oauthstuff/draft-oauth-rar/main.md

 ## Common data fields {#common_data_fields}

 This specification defines a set of common data fields that are designed to be usable across different types of APIs.
-This specification does not require the use of any of these common fields by an API definition, but instead provides them as reusable generic components for API designers to make use of.
+This specification does not require the use of these common fields by an API definition, but instead provides them as reusable generic components for API designers to make use of.
 The allowable values of all fields are determined by the API being protected, as defined by a particular "type" value.

 `locations`:
 :   An array of strings representing the location of the resource or resource server.
 These strings are typically URIs identifying the